nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 strength, flexibility, or overall physical function.
 * **Tag**: A label to indicate the treatment type of the client.
 * **Notes**: Additional information on the appointment (e.g. urgency, treatment record).
+* **Reminder Note**: An entry saved for a specific time before a client's scheduled appointment in the address book, it serves as a record to help the phyisotherapist keep track of when they need to follow up with the client.

 --------------------------------------------------------------------------------------------------------------------